-Parameter editing can be performed in menu 'Batching parameters', by front panel keys or by serial communication.
-The menu is available under "Edit set-up", provided normal measuring operation has been stopped.

-Menu 'Batching parameters' is also available during normal measuring operation, in the instrument Main menu.
+Parameter editing can be performed in menu 'Batching parameters', by the front panel keys or by serial communication.
+During normal measuring operation the menu 'Batching parameters' is available in the instrument Main menu, accessible by activation of the key marked ' i '.